anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.1"></a>
 ## 4.2 Infrastructure Profiles Catalogue

-Infrastructure exposes compute flavours with options, virtual interface options, storage extensions, and acceleration extensions to VNFs.
+Infrastructure exposes compute Flavours with options, virtual interface options, storage extensions, and acceleration extensions to VNFs.
 These NFVI Profiles are offered to VNFs in the form of infrastructure instance types with their corresponding options and extensions.

-The idea of the infrastructure profiles catalogue is to have a predefined set of instance types with a predefined set of compute flavours (sometimes referred to as T-shirt sizes) which VNF vendors use to build their VNFs.
-Each VNF uses one or more compute flavour (with one or more of offered instance types) to build its overall functionality as illustrated in **Figure 4-2**.
+The idea of the infrastructure profiles catalogue is to have a predefined set of instance types with a predefined set of compute Flavours (sometimes referred to as T-shirt sizes) which VNF vendors use to build their VNFs.
+Each VNF uses one or more compute Flavour (with one or more of offered instance types) to build its overall functionality as illustrated in **Figure 4-2**.

 <p align="center"><img src="../figures/ch04_vnf_design.PNG" alt="vnf_design" title="VNF Design" width="65%"/></p>
-<p align="center"><b>Figure 4-2:</b> VNFs built against standard instance types and compute flavours.</p>
+<p align="center"><b>Figure 4-2:</b> VNFs built against standard instance types and compute Flavours.</p>

 <a name="4.2.1"></a>
-### 4.2.1 Compute flavours
+### 4.2.1 Compute Flavours

-Compute flavours represent the compute, memory, storage, and management network resource templates that are used by VMs on the compute hosts.
-Each VM is given a compute flavour (resource template), which determines the VMs compute, memory and storage characteristics.
+Compute Flavours represent the compute, memory, storage, and management network resource templates that are used by VMs on the compute hosts.
+Each VM is given a compute Flavour (resource template), which determines the VMs compute, memory and storage characteristics.

-Compute flavours can also specify secondary ephemeral storage, swap disk, etc. A compute flavour geometry consists of the following elements:
+Compute Flavours can also specify secondary ephemeral storage, swap disk, etc. A compute Flavour geometry consists of the following elements:

 Element |Description
 --------|----------